Good PSAT Score Ranges, Percentiles & More

 How PSAT Scoring Works

-• Your score report will be available about 4-6 weeks after your test day.
-The report will provide detailed information about your scores, percentiles, and more.
+• Your score report will provide detailed information about your scores, percentiles, and more.

 • Your overall PSAT score will range from 320 to 1520 and is calculated by adding your two section scores together.